evmcnb/quartz/content/snippets/Neutropenia sepsis.md

-Gram-positive bacteria such as *Staphylococcus epidermidis* are the most common cause of neutropenic sepsis
+Gram-positive bacteria such as *Staphylococcus epidermidis* are the most common cause of neutropenic [[Sepsis]]